Fishing Holidays at Hidden River Cabins

 During your stay you are most likely to see a Buzzard flying high in the sky or resting on a nearby fence post, they are becoming common in the Lake District area.
 It is said their plaintive mewing can be mistaken for a cat.
 A familiar site is a smaller bird of prey the Kestrel.
 Made easy to identify with their pointed wings & long tail then can often be seen hovering by the roadside.

 If you are in your hot tub on an evening you may be lucky enough to see or hear the local Tawny Owl.
 The Tawny Owl are mainly residents with established pairs never leaving their territories.

 Wildlife at Hidden River Cabins

-There are many species of wildlife to see at your luxury log cabin with hot tub.
+There are many species of wildlife to see on your fishing holidays here with us.
 You may be lucky enough during your stay to see the playful otters go about their day hunting for fish in the river… not always a welcomed site for a keen fisherman!
 Otters are well suited to life on the water with their webbed feet & dense fur to keep them warm.